What is anencephaly?

-- Blood tests - may show high levels of alpha-fetoprotein, a protein produced by the immature liver cells of the fetus.
+Blood tests: Tests may show high levels of alpha-fetoprotein, a protein produced by the immature liver cells of the fetus.

-- Amniocentesis - A small amount of fluid is withdrawn from the amniotic sac using a long needle that is inserted through the abdomen.
-The fluid can be analyzed to measure the levels of alpha-fetoprotein and acetylcholinerase; higher-than-normal levels are associated with neural tube defects, such as anencephaly.
+Amniocentesis: A small amount of fluid is withdrawn from the amniotic sac using a long needle that is inserted through the abdomen.
+The fluid can be analyzed to measure the levels of alpha-fetoprotein and acetylcholinerase.
+Higher-than-normal levels are linked to neural tube defects, such as anencephaly.

-- Ultrasound - This is an imaging test that uses high-frequency sound waves and a computer to generate an image (sonogram) of the developing fetus.
-Abnormalities associated with anencephaly can be seen on the sonogram.
+Ultrasound: This imaging test uses high-frequency sound waves and a computer to make an image (sonogram) of the developing fetus.
+Abnormalities linked with anencephaly can be seen on the sonogram.

-- Fetal MRI - This is an imaging test that uses a magnet to generate an image of the developing fetus.
-The brain and its various structures can be visualized in more detail than the ultrasound alone.
+Fetal MRI: This imaging test uses a magnet to generate an image of the developing fetus.
+The brain and its various structures can be seen in more detail than the ultrasound alone.